Sulfur trioxide: Polymer

 If SO_{3} is condensed above 27 °C, then α-SO_{3} forms, which has a melting point of 62.3 °C. α-SO_{3} is fibrous in appearance.
 Structurally, it is the polymer [S(=O)_{2}(μ-O)]_{n}.
-Each end of the polymer is terminated with OH groups. β-SO_{3}, like the alpha form, is fibrous but of different molecular weight, consisting of an hydroxyl-capped polymer, but melts at 32.5 °C. Both the gamma and the beta forms are metastable, eventually converting to the stable alpha form if left standing for sufficient time.
+Each end of the polymer is terminated with OH groups. β-SO_{3}, like the alpha form, is fibrous but of different molecular weight, consisting of a hydroxyl-capped polymer, but melts at 32.5 °C. Both the gamma and the beta forms are metastable, eventually converting to the stable alpha form if left standing for sufficient time.
 This conversion is caused by traces of water.

 Relative vapor pressures of solid SO_{3} are alpha < beta < gamma at identical temperatures, indicative of their relative molecular weights.
 Liquid sulfur trioxide has a vapor pressure consistent with the gamma form.
 Thus heating a crystal of α-SO_{3} to its melting point results in a sudden increase in vapor pressure, which can be forceful enough to shatter a glass vessel in which it is heated.
 This effect is known as the "alpha explosion".